salmant/weather_data_pyspark_project/README.md

 <br>The folder named `weather_data_pyspark_project` includes various Python files as follows:
   *  `__init__.py`: It contains the information about configuration variables throughout the whole project, and an explanation of the package.
-  *  `helpers.py`: It contains some already functions which are not mainly specific to this current project since they can be also used in other projects.
+  *  `helpers.py`: It contains some functions which are general and they can be also used in other projects as well.
 All these functions have got their own comments to explain what they do, and what the inputs/outputs are.
   *  `spark.py`: It contains some functions which are mainly specific to this current project.
 Every single one of these functions should be unit-tested.
 All these functions have got their own comments to explain what they do, and what the inputs/outputs are.
   *  `mission.py`: It contains the main function to execute the whole process from the start to the end.
 The main function calls other functions to perform the codes and prepare what we need to do in order to answer all aforementioned questions.
 This function also needs to be tested before the production stage as well.
 <br>